 So, what does this mean for all my sysadmin comrades?
 While I wouldn't hit the panic button yet, Teams is going to require a bit more effort to manage than it used to.
 On second thought, go ahead and hit the panic button, then come back and we'll finish going over everything you need to know.

 At the moment, the version Microsoft calls “Teams” is actually Teams 2.0.
 The original is now called Microsoft Teams classic or classic Teams.
-The classic Teams app is no longer supported as of July 1, 2024 and will no longer be available starting July 1, 2025.
+The classic Teams app is no longer supported as of July 1, 2024 and no longer available as of July 1, 2025.

 So, yeah.
 Probably best to deploy the new Teams ASAP if you haven’t already.

-Why did Microsoft decide to build an entirely new application instead of overhauling the existing client?
 When trying to improve a product, it's fairly common to reach a point where it becomes easier to start from scratch than to build upon an older foundation.
 Especially as technology evolves and new frameworks and systems are developed, incorporating newer technologies into older platforms can be extremely challenging and resource intensive.
+That's why Microsoft chose to rebuild the new Microsoft Teams client from the ground up rather than overhauling the classic Teams client.

 Challenges with Microsoft Store apps